 What WRIT Course Format is best for me?

-Take a look at the Course Formats for more detailed descriptions of traditional, hybrid, and workshop course formats.
+Take a look at the Course Formats for more detailed descriptions of traditional, hybrid, and online course formats.